 Where Eau Claire sits in the midst of ranch country, beneath the impossibly huge Alberta sky, Cheakamus, British Columbia is clutched in a fist of granite peaks behind which the sun sets much too early.

 Farms and small ranches occupy the Rocque River valley to the west of town, and surrounding mountains offer a variety of outdoor activities, from trail riding to back packing to skiing.

 Cheakamus sits not far from the Slocan Valley, an area into which draft dodgers disappeared in the seventies.
 The town is also very close to the U.S. border.
 Just a few kilometers south of town and you’re looking at that unguarded piece of real estate that separates Canadians from their American neighbours.

 In the first of the series Gabe takes on the second most important case of his life when his kid brother, Jack, is fingered as the primary suspect in deadly sabotage at mining sites near Cheakamus.

 His kid brother’s fate ranks second on Gabe’s list of important cases because an Alberta case in which Gabe was once arrested for murder, and which remains unsolved, tops the list.
-It’s that case Gabe believes he must solve to get his life back, and it’s that case which is dredged up once more in the second book in the Cheakamus series.

 A recovering lawyer who, if asked, would list his F150 among his good friends.